-Seven-year-old will line up in Cleeve Hurdle days after death of 40-year-old trainer
+Beer Goggles will line up in the Cleeve Hurdle at Cheltenham on Saturday following the death of trainer Richard Woollacott earlier this week.

 In a statement issued through the Injured Jockeys Fund, Woollacott’s wife, Kayley, confirmed that the Long Distance Hurdle winner would take up his engagement under her name.

 She said: “Beer Goggles will run on Saturday at Cheltenham Racecourse in memory of Richard.